LucasParsy/AoC2020/README.md

 # AoC2020
-my Advent of Code for 2020
+my Advent of Code for 2020, this time in Rust